-CO-REQUISITE: Prior or concurrent enrollment in ENGIN-030
+CO-REQUISITE: Prior or concurrent enrollment in ENGIN-030 ADVISORY: Eligibility for ENGL-100

 This course is an introduction to manufacturing processes, including: CNC machining, casting, forcible deformation processes, sintering, microfabrication, 3D printing, injection molding, and joining processes.
 Economic, environmental, and workability issues are examined to determine optimal manufacturing processes.
 An optional materials fee may be applied.
 May not be repeated.
 LR